-All PhD students are required to demonstrate competency in three languages before advancement to the prospectus exam in the third year of study; one language must be ancient and one modern.
-The language choices are determined by the student's research specialty as approved by the Director of Graduate Studies in consultation with the chair of the student's comprehensive examination board.
-The language possibilities include, but are not limited to: Greek, Latin, Syriac, German, French, Spanish or Italian.
+All PhD students are required to demonstrate competency in three languages before advancement to the prospectus exam in the third year of study.
+One language must be ancient and one modern.
+The language choices are determined by the student's research specialty as approved by the Director of Graduate Studies.
+The language possibilities include but are not limited to: Greek, Latin, Syriac, German, French, Spanish or Italian.

 In addition to the three language requirements for advancement to PhD candidacy, other languages to conduct research for the dissertation may be required by the director of the candidate's dissertation.
 For example, a student who fulfills the three language requirements with Latin, German, and French and plans a dissertation topic on Bonaventure would also have to develop proficiency in Italian.
 Hence, the dissertation is the final arbitrator of the languages required.

 1.In a two-hour period and with the use of a printed and/or electronic dictionary/lexicon, students will translate accurately and in good English the selected text.

 2.Faculty from the Department of Classical and Modern Languages or other qualified evaluators (with the exception of Syriac, which will be evaluated in the DTS) will evaluate and recommend to the director a pass or fail.
 Expected timeframe for assessment is two weeks, but under certain circumstances may take up to one month.